Entropy flow through near-critical quantum junctions: Summary

 \section{Summary}

-This paper continues the elementary investigation of entropy flow in near-critical quantum circuits begun in Ref.~\onlinecite{EntFlowI}.
+This paper continues the elementary investigation of entropy flow in near-critical quantum circuits close to equilibrium begun in \onlinecite{EntFlowIJStatPhys}.
 The entropy current operator, which is just the energy current divided by the temperature, $\Jent(x,t)=\kB \beta T_{t}^{x}(x,t)$, is used to analyze the flow of entropy through the general junction in a near-critical quantum circuit, especially when the quantum wires are critical in the bulk so that the only departure from criticality is in the junction.
 Entropy flows in and out of the junction in response to changes in the entropic potentials in the wires, which are just the temperature drops in the wires.
 The linear response coefficient for the entropy current is the entropic admittance of the junction.
 The junction entropy, $s(T)$, is the ``charge'' in the junction.
 The entropic ``capacitance'' --- the temperature derivative, $\dif s/\dif T$ --- is extracted from the low frequency limit of the entropic admittance.
 The information capacity of the junction, $s(\infty)-s(0)$ is found by integrating with respect to $T$.
 The junction entropy itself needs a global calculation, but changes in the junction entropy can be determined locally, by studying the entropy currents near the junction.
 A trivial example --- the general junction in a bulk-critical Ising circuit (i.e., free fermions, massless in the bulk) --- is done explicitly, to illustrate the formalism and check that it works.
-Definitions, notation and motivation are carried over from Ref.~\onlinecite{EntFlowI}.
-As explained there, the near-critical one-dimensional quantum systems under consideration are those that are described by 1+1 dimensional relativistic quantum field theories.
+Definitions, notation and motivation are carried over from \onlinecite{EntFlowIJStatPhys}.
+As explained there, the near-critical one-dimensional quantum systems under consideration are those that are described by 1+1 dimensional relativistic quantum field theories, and they are assumed to be close to equilibrium.

 A junction consists of $N$ quantum wires joined at a single point.
 The wires are labelled by indices $A,B=1\cdots N$.
 Each wire is parametrized by a spatial coordinate $x\ge 0$.
 The endpoints, $x=0$, are all identified to form a single point, the junction.
 The entropy flow through the junction is analyzed in terms of the entropy currents in the $N$ external wires attached to the junction.
 The junction is treated as a black box, from the point of view of the larger circuit containing it.
 The single point $x=0$ might stand for a complicated sub-circuit, but the internal structure of the junction shows itself only by its effects on the flow of entropy in and out of the junction.